-The UT Complaints Desk forwards your complaint, objection and appeal to the right UT authority:
+The UT Complaints Desk forwards your complaint, objection and appeals to the right UT authority:

-- Complaints Committee: handles complaints about the way officials or (administrative) bodies have behaved (treatment).
-Also complaints will be handled concerning unacceptable behaviour like harassment or (sexual) intimidation.
+- Complaints Committee: handles complaints about the way officials of (administrative) bodies have behaved (treatment).
+Also, complaints will be handled concerning unacceptable behaviour like harassment or (sexual) intimidation.

 - Arbitration Committee: handles objections to decrees issued by the UT administrative bodies (e.g. about registration, tuition fees, FOBOS support)

-- Board of Appeal for Examinations: handles appeals against written decisions by the Examination Board an examiners (e.g. about the order, approval, scoring or re-examination of courses, practicals, exams or assignments).
+- Board of Appeal for Examinations: handles appeals against written decisions by the Examination Board and examiners (e.g. about the order, approval, scoring or re-examination of courses, practicals, exams or assignments).

-- Higher Education Appeals Tribunal: when you do not agree with the decision on your objection or appeal at the UT, you can take your case to this higher court.
+- Council of State, Students Affairs: when you do not agree with the decision on your objection or appeal at the UT, you can take your case to this higher court.

-- National Ombudsman: you can lodge a complaint of an incident which took place no longer than one year ago.
-It is compelled that you have notified the concerning body about the complaint first. https://www.nationaleombudsman.nl/international
+- National Ombudsman: you can lodge a complaint or an incident that took place no longer than one year ago.
+It is compelled that you have notified the concerning body about the complaint first.

 For further information see the Students' Charter, chapter 8